xdrpp/stc/cmd/stc/stc.1.md

 incorrect, since the input to the hash function includes the network ID as well as the transaction.

+`-pub`
+:	Print the public key corresponding to a particular private key.

+`-print-default-config`
+:	Print the built-in global config file that is used if no `stc.conf` file is found.

 `-qa`
 :	Query the network for the state of a particular account.

-`-pub`
-:	Print the public key corresponding to a particular private key.

 `-sign`
 :	Sign the transaction.
 If no `-key` option is specified, it will